 Butternut Squash Puree

-This is packed with Vitamin A and C, plus fiber, and has a naturally sweet taste that little ones enjoy.
+This recipe is packed with vitamins A and C plus fiber and has a naturally sweet taste that little ones enjoy.

 Butternut Squash Hummus